 3) Utilize the “see search terms” report to gain insight into the specific queries your PLAs are being triggered for.
 When you see an irrelevant query, add it as a negative keyword.
 Even though “positive” keywords don’t come into play for PLAs, negative keywords do.

 4) Make sure your company name is accurate and reflective of your brand or online store.
-The company name listed in PLAs does not come from your AdWords account, but rather the General settings tab within your Google Merchant Center account.
+The company name listed in PLAs does not come from your Google Ads account, but rather the General settings tab within your Google Merchant Center account.

 5) Set up separate campaigns for product listing ads rather than adding product targets to all existing search campaigns.
 This will provide more control over bidding and budget management.